-The lawsuit, filed in May in United States District Court for the Southern District of New York, names Pinsky and other defendants as being a gang of cybercriminals who used SIM-swapping to steal the Altcoin held in Terpin’s ‘native wallet.’
+According to eToro reviews UK had in the archives, the lawsuit, filed in May in United States District Court for the Southern District of New York, names Pinsky and other defendants as being a gang of cybercriminals who used SIM-swapping to steal the Altcoin held in Terpin’s ‘native wallet.’
 At the time of the crime Terpin alleges Pinsky committed, Pinsky was 15, and according to Terpin the crypto stolen was worth $24 million.

 By filing the lawsuit now, Terpin hopes federal criminal charges can be brought to bear against the defendants who, like Pinsky, are now adults.

 Ellis’s attorney, Noam Biale of the firm Sher Tremonte, gave the following statement to the “River Journal.”

 “This case is about a grown man using his wealth to bully a defenseless teenager.
 Ellis should be focused on finishing high school but instead he has no choice but to fight this effort to destroy his life and future.
 We look forward to helping Ellis stand up to these abusive tactics in court.”